 Magnesium sources: Nuts, Swiss chard, dark leafy greens, sunflower seeds, dark chocolate, squash, pumpkin, cucumbers, black beans, navy beans, cereals, and bran.

-Dariush Mozaffarian, Cardiology, answeredThe following are health benefits of magnesium:
+Dariush Mozaffarian, MD, Cardiology, answeredThe following are health benefits of magnesium:

 - Needed for many chemical reactions in the body